-- Two-thirds of Haiti’s population lives in rural areas, yet the vast majority of universities are located in proximity to Port au Prince (87%, prior to the 2010 Earthquake).
+- In 2016, the World Bank reported that almost half the population of Haiti’s population lives in rural areas, yet the vast majority of universities are located in proximity to Port au Prince, or other major cities.

-- Government allocation of financial resources to rural universities is minimal.
+- Government allocation of financial resources to rural universities and rural communities in general is minimal, and has always been so.

 - Only 1% of university-age men and women are enrolled in institutions of higher education.1